Black Dixie: Third section

 One primary source article is a diary entry written by Lorenzo J. Greene, a Connecticut man educated at Columbia University, and an associate of Carter G. Woodson, who visited the city during a two-week period in September 1930 where he sold books for the Association for the Study of Negro Life and History, in order to generate income for the institution.
 Greene later chaired the history department of Lincoln University.
 The essay documents his impression of Houston.
 Historian Quintard Taylor described it as "a fascinating glimpse into the internal dynamics of the black community and a detailed description of the impact of the economic depression on black workers in Houston."
 S. Charles Bolton of the University of Arkansas at Little Rock stated that this was a "cheerful account" despite the lack of funds held by Greene and his organization.
 Ralph A. Wooster of Lamar University described Greene's article as "a revealing and not always flattering picture" of the leadership of the city's African-American community.
 Louis J. Marchiafava of the Houston Public Library wrote that Greene has an "outsider's perspective".
 Lorenzo Hirsch of the University of New Orleans wrote that "Certainly Greene's positive impression of black education in Houston contrasts sharply with James M. SoRelle's analysis in a later piece."

 The other primary source article is "Houston's Colored Citizens: Activities and Conditions among the Negro Population in the 1920s," a 1928 article written by that was published by Clifton F. Richardson in a Houston area publication, the liberal white magazine Civics.
-Richardson was a NAACP chapter president and the founder of the Houston Informer.
+Richardson was an NAACP chapter president and the founder of the Houston Informer.
 This article discusses the elite of the city's black community.
 John H. Haley of the University of North Carolina at Wilmington stated that it was "a glowing assessment of black citizens of "Heavenly Houston," using a term employed by people promoting the city.